Chondrocytes, autologous cultured (Implantation route)

 - Bruising (severe)

-- signs of an infection, such as heat, redness, swelling, and/or oozing at the place of surgery
+- heat, redness, swelling, or oozing at the site of surgery

 - Less common or rare

 - Inability to bend the knee

 - Fever and pain (occurring together)

 - More common

 - “Crackling” sound or pain when moving the knee

 - increased growth of scar over your knee joint

 - stiffness or “catching” of the knee

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.